The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 This essay focuses instead on the practical upper bound of an intelligence that must remain usefully coupled to an external reality that continues to change while it thinks.

-A mind may be capable of arbitrarily deep reflection in principle, but if its internal update cycle becomes too slow relative to the arrival of new evidence, environmental change, strategic competition, or unfolding irreversibility, then its cognition becomes progressively less relevant to the world it is meant to understand or influence.
+A cognitive system may be capable of arbitrarily deep reflection in principle, but if its update cycle becomes too slow relative to the arrival of new evidence, environmental change, strategic competition, or unfolding irreversibility, then its cognition becomes progressively less relevant to the world it is meant to understand or influence.

-Even a contemplative intelligence cannot think arbitrarily slowly if reality continues to revise the terms of the problem faster than the mind revises its own model.
+Even a contemplative intelligence cannot think arbitrarily slowly if reality continues to revise the terms of the problem faster than the system revises its own model.

-So while slower and larger ponder-oriented minds may exist, the quantity of greatest practical interest is narrower:
+So while slower and larger ponder-oriented intelligences may exist, the quantity of greatest practical interest is narrower:

-How much cognition can still function as one coherent, reality-coupled, problem-solving agent before coordination delay, thermodynamics, observational lag, and diminishing returns make further integration no longer useful?
+How much cognition can still function as one coherent, reality-coupled, problem-solving agent before coordination delay, thermodynamics, material instability, observational lag, and diminishing returns make further integration no longer useful?

 That is the sense in which this essay uses the term local intelligence.
 The concern is not the largest possible store of thought, but the largest amount of thought that can still remain unified, relevant, and timely enough to matter.